Deniorrr/Deniorrr/README.md

 # Hi, I'm Denis Poczęty👋

-I'm a Computer Science graduate (BSc) currently pursuing my Master's degree.
+I hold an Engineering degree in Computer Science, currently pursuing my Master's degree.
 I mainly focus on **fullstack web development**, but I also enjoy working on **game development** and experimenting with **machine learning**.
 Furthermore I'm a musician.
 I also enjoy working out.